Earth Party: History

 On 21 November 2014, the MPT was admitted as a full member of the Alliance of Liberals and Democrats for Europe (ALDE) at the ALDE congress in Lisbon.

 MPT held its IX Party Congress on 22 November 2014 in Lisbon, where incumbent president John Rosas Baker announced his intention not to stand for reelection and was replaced by MEP José Inácio Faria.

 The party contested the 2015 legislative election under its own open lists but, in what was widely considered a fiasco, failed to improve on its 2009 Portuguese legislative election result, gaining less than 0.5% of the popular vote and failing to elect any MPs to the Assembly of the Republic.

 On 21 and 22 October 2018, the MPT had its bank accounts blocked due to a court decision and financial liabilities.
 As a consequence, the party fell into insolvency.
 The then-party leader Luís Vicente informed the public about this situation on 21 December 2018.

-The 2019 legislative elections, which were contested under MPT's own open lists, had a disastrous outcome, with the party losing practically half of its previous votes.
+The 2019 legislative election, which were contested under MPT's own open lists, had a disastrous outcome, with the party losing practically half of its previous votes.

-MPT contested the 2022 legislative elections under its own open lists, ending up losing more than half of the votes previously held for the second consecutive time.
+MPT contested the 2022 legislative election under its own open lists, ending up losing more than half of the votes previously held for the second consecutive time.

+In the 2024 legislative election, MPT ran in a coalition with Alliance, called Alternative 21, with its main candidate being Nuno Afonso, a dissident of the far-right party Chega.

+After the People's Monarchist Party left the Democratic Alliance, a coalition with the PSD and the CDS, MPT joined their new coalition, with Pedro Soares Pimenta, the party's president, coming in 25th place in the list for Lisbon as an independent candidate.
+On 1 January 2026, Pedro Pimenta became a member of the Assembly of the Republic, as a temporary replacement.
+He assumed the role as an independent within the PSD lists.